oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 |5||1|1|
 |6||1||

-Query that will be executed:
+The following query is executed:
 ```
 SELECT slug.*
 FROM oro_redirect_slug slug